The Legend of Nigger Charley: Response

 The Philadelphia Tribune stated, "The Legend of Nigger Charley which opened at the Goldman Theater Wednesday, may not be the worst picture I've seen, but offhand I can't think of any that can top it."
 The review goes on to explain how some of the atrocity of the film can be due to the genre it belongs to: Blaxploitation.
 This review said that this film and other Blaxploitation films insulted Black moviegoers' intelligence.
 The opening scene, described as "nonsensical," is thought to be an empty shot at showing nudity rather than an accurate and insightful depiction of Africa.
 Furthermore, this reviewer didn't look kindly on the representation of the kind white plantation owner who freed Charley.
 The language in this review was patronizing and condescending to the image, "Then we jump to the story about Nigger Charley, a pre-Civil War slave who is freed by dear old massa on his deathbed thanks to the pleading of his kindly old momma."
 Once again, the reviewer criticizes the exchange between another Charley and Leda as the inclusion of a pointless sex scene void of any plot significance.
 He considers the occasions of blood and gore for the sake of Black audience praise a cheap and insulting tactic.
 The humor was poor and the dialogue inane.
 Overall, Len Lear considered this film to be a terrible exploitation film.

-The Boston Globe also had unkind words for the film, calling it "a racist Western."
+George McKinnon of the Boston Globe also had unkind words for the film, calling it "a racist Western."
 Although there are black characters in the film, the film remains cliché, he states.
 However, this reviewer affirmed the movie's values by stating that the meaning would be different if viewed as a black child.
 The movie offers a different hero to look up to for, at the time, there were only white cowboys to emulate during children's make-believe play.
 The film flips traditional tropes on their heads, as all of the black men are good and courageous in contrast to the white people of the film who are mostly detestable.
 As far as the acting goes, this reviewer stated that the actors either overacted or "walk woodenly through their roles."